 And that's Tea Party people.

-That's Patriots.
+That's patriots.

 That's the grassroots movement.

-They're enamored with it.
+They're enamored with this.

 Well, wait a minute.

-Wait, no, no, no, hold on.
+Wait, no, hold on.

 Nobody that's called here has identified themselves as Tea Party.